marcouderzo/CSDemoParser/Worklog.md

 As the parser outputs using printf, we decided to filter the printf calls, making them trigger only when we wanted to log something useful.

+**Cleaning up the output: Useless Printfs**

+We commented out printfs calls that were unrelated with the player itself, in order to still keep them in case of further reuse of the parser.

 **Handling Messages**

 ```